|Nutrition Facts (per serving)|

 Drizzle the garlic head with olive oil, wrap in foil and place in the oven for 1 hour, or until lightly golden and very soft and fragrant.
 Let garlic cool until it can be handled.
 Using your fingers, gently squeeze the cloves to release them from their skins into a bowl, and set aside.
 Discard the skins.

-In a medium-sized heavy-bottom stock pock or saucepan, heat the olive oil over medium-high heat.
+In a medium-sized, heavy-bottom stock pock or saucepan, heat the olive oil over medium-high heat.
 Add the onions, parsley, and thyme and cook until the onions are just softened - about 3 minutes.
-Add the fresh and roasted garlic, and cook, stirring often, until the onions are translucent, about 3-4 minutes more.
+Add both the fresh and roasted garlic, and cook, stirring often, until the onions are translucent, about 3-4 minutes more.
 Add the vegetable stock and lemon juice, turn down the heat and let the soup simmer, covered, for 35 to 40 minutes, or until the garlic is very tender.